dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

 This isn't useless:  Linux uses a more limited, mundane version of this approach (eBPF) by extending the BPF packet filter language.

+####  Make a small back-end jitter

+Web assembly JIT: There are C compilers that spit out web assembly --- a stack-based low-level "portable assembly language".
+You can write an interpreter for a small subset pretty easily.
+And once you do this, you can write a JIT for this subset.
+You should be able to easily get 10x speedup --- more if you do clever tricks to get rid of the stack operations.
+Very useful!

+eBPF/BPF jit: the BPF (or extended BPF) language is pretty small and widely used.
+BPF for packet filtering (deciding for a given packet, which flow gets it), eBPF for linux performance monitoring.
+Like web assembly BPF is stack based and slow to interpret.
+You can make a JIT for without heroic effort that should give 10x or more.
+Widely used, good to know, neat to do.

 ####  Compile a neural net to code

 #### Alot more!